 Can I come and see the FTA campus before making a decision?

-- FTA strongly recommends visiting the campus at Brighton City Airport to get a taster for campus life, the courses and to see whether the academy is right for you.
-We offer weekly tours around the FTA campus every Thursday at 10am.
-Just contact us to get yourself booked in.
+- In normal circumstances, FTA recommends visiting the campus at Brighton City Airport to get a taster for campus life, the courses and to see whether the academy is right for you.
+We usually offer weekly tours around the FTA campus every Thursday at 10am.
+However, in line with government guidance, FTA is now offering virtual tours, which offer students the opportunity to learn more about the flight school and ask current students questions.
+If you are interested in booking a tour, please visit our 'Book a Tour' page.
+We keep this page up-to-date with information about how the tours are currently being conducted.

 I’m from Europe – can I study at FTA?

 - As part of the Integrated Flight Deck Programme candidate entry requirements, students are required to have at least 5 GCSEs (or equivalent).
-This must include Maths and English.
-Read up on our full entry requirements
+These must include Maths and English.
+Read up on our full entry requirements.

 Do I need A Levels or a degree?